List of NFL players born outside the United States: Europe

 Scandinavia has produced the two lone exclusive placekickers in the Pro Football Hall of Fame.
 Jan Stenerud came from Fetsund, Norway, to the U.S. by way of a skiing scholarship to Montana State University.
 There he picked up placekicking, and was drafted by the Kansas City Chiefs in the 1966 AFL draft.
 He played 19 seasons in the AFL and NFL with the Chiefs, Green Bay Packers, and Minnesota Vikings and kicked a then-record 373 field goals.
 Morten Andersen, born in Copenhagen, Denmark, played 25 seasons in the NFL for five different teams.
 Nicknamed the "Great Dane", he is the NFL's career leader in field goals made and attempted, games played, and points scored.
 He retired as the career franchise leader in points scored for both the New Orleans Saints and Atlanta Falcons.

 English-born placekicker John Smith played for the New England Patriots from 1974 to 1983.
 Although he led the league in scoring twice and was invited to the Pro Bowl in 1980, he is best known for kicking a game-winning field goal against the Miami Dolphins in 1982 in the famous Snowplow Game.
 Other notable Englishmen include Atlanta Falcons placekicker Mick Luckhurst, who went on to present Channel 4's NFL coverage on UK television from 1987 to 1991, two-time Pro Bowl defensive end Osi Umenyiora and former Eagles running back Jay Ajayi.
 While with the Miami Dolphins in 2016, the London-born Ajayi became the fourth player in NFL history to rush for 200 or more yards three times in a season.
 He also became the first London-born skill position player to play in his hometown, when the Dolphins faced the Saints in the NFL International Series at Wembley Stadium in 2017.

+The New York Giants' current kicker and punter were both born in Scotland.
+Kicker Graham Gano is a 2017 Pro Bowl invitee who has played for the Giants, Washington Redskins, and Carolina Panthers.
+Punter Jamie Gillan, nicknamed "the Scottish Hammer," previously played for the Cleveland Browns.